Is prayer your first attempt or your last-ditched effort?

 No matter what you are going through today, God can come to your rescue.

-Maybe it’s not if you call on him, but it’s how you call on him that will make the difference today.
+Maybe it’s not if you call on God, but it’s how you call on God that will make the difference today.